Your basket is currently empty!

 When taking ivermectin, follow your doctor’s instructions exactly.

-Swallow oral tablets with water, and only apply topical lotion to the scalp and hair.
+Swallow the oral tablets with water, and apply the topical lotion only to the scalp and hair.

 Discard unused portions, wash your hands after applying, and clean personal care items and laundry.